 - Learning is a social activity — people learn things from other people.
 Making sure that your employees are comfortable enough around their peers to ask for advice can be of great help when it comes to their professional and personal growth.

-- Educate managers on the value of learning - people in key positions should actively encourage employees to take advantage of company resources.
-Whenever they see potential being wasted, they should be confident enough (and supported) to encourage employees to pursue a path that will help them grow their career.
+- Educate managers on the value of learning — people in key positions should actively encourage employees to take advantage of company resources.
+Whenever they see potential being wasted, they should be confident enough (and supported) to encourage employees to pursue a path that will help them grow their careers.

 - Make learning comfortable, easy, and available — this means having in-house learning materials and programs or subsidizing formal education.
 It also means teaching employees that allocating a percentage of work hours into professional development (and mastering a new skill) is preferable to delivering sub-par results.

 - Encourage passion projects & cross-departmental collaboration — most employees have a pet project related to their role (or your Why) somewhere in them that they are dying to work on.
 Allow them to allocate a percentage of their work time to that project, and encourage making it an opportunity to meet and socialize with people from other departments.